Dental Receptionist by Howard Finley Care Ltd

-Howard Finley is currently hiring for a Dental Receptionist for a chic mixed practice based within the heart of Elephant and Castle.
-They are looking for a candidate with previous experience within a Dental surgery, with an excellent telephone manner, computer literate with knowledge of SOE ideally!
+Howard Finley Care is currently hiring for a proactive, confident dental receptionist to join a friendly, private practice based within St Johns Wood, NW8, London.
+They are looking for a candidate with a keen interest within the Dental Industry.

 Details of the role as follows: